 Understanding Grief and loss

-Grief is a natural response to loss: whether it is loss of a loved one to death, relationship, pregnancy, job or way of life.
+Grief is a natural response to loss: whether it is the loss of a loved one to death, relationship, pregnancy, job or way of life.
 Other experiences of loss may include but not limited to loss of mobility, transition, infertility and separation from friends and family.
 The more significant the loss, the more intense the grief is likely to be.

 Grief may leave you feeling sad, angry, anxious, shocked, regretful, relieved, overwhelmed, isolated, irritable or numb.
-Grief occurs in different stages and people may have varying experiences in each stage.
+Grief occurs in different stages, and people may have varying experiences in each stage.
 The duration of grief may differ between people.